 - CHEM 281

-Thus, for the January 2019 applications, these prerequisites will have had to have been taken no later than in 2009.
+For the January 2019 applications, these prerequisites will have had to have been more recent than 2009.
 If any of your prerequisite courses (listed above) are older than 10 years, you will need to retake to be eligible for application in 2019.

 The following prerequisite courses are ok to use as prerequisites even if older than 10 years: